Students Building Space Hardware

 - Autonomous Vehicle Senior Design Project is a project of 12 Aerospace Engineering Seniors (AVTeam) at UA who are designing and building an autonomous aircraft that will fly predefined GPS coordinates.
 The aircraft has an autopilot feature, accelerometers, gyros, an altimeter, and a real-time two-way telemetry system to navigate the pre-determined flight path.

-- Lunabotics Mining Competition is held annually at Kennedy Space Center in Florida.
+- NASA Robotic Mining Competition (formerly Lunabotics) is held annually at Kennedy Space Center in Florida.
 Students design and build a remote controlled or autonomous excavator, called a lunabot, that can collect and deposit a minimum of 10 kilograms of lunar simulant within 15 minutes.

 - Reduced Gravity Education Flight Program takes place in Ellington Field, in Houston, Texas throughout the year.
 Teams are selected in a proposal process through the Microgravity University Office at NASA Johnson Space Flight Center.
 Students propose, design, fabricate, fly, and evaluate a reduced-gravity experiment of their choice over the course of six months.